chinamike65/hugo-tuolesi/content/book5/book5en.md

 He should be exchanged for him, and the secret should be done.

-Compared with the seven-branch karma to generate bodhicitta, it is faster and more courageous to cultivate bodhicitta by exchanging it with others, and there are many extraordinary merits.
+Compared with the seven-branch karma to generate bodhicitta, it is faster and more courageous to cultivate bodhicitta by Exchanging Oneself and Others, and there are many extraordinary merits.

-To exchange bodhicitta from others, we must first know the harm of self-interest.
+To Exchange Oneself and Others, we must first know the disadvantage of cherishing oneself.

 In the Treatise on Entering Bodhisattva Actions, it says:

+>
-All the happiness in the world, all from altruism,
+>All the happiness in the world,
+>
+>all from altruism,
+>

-All suffering in the world starts from self-interest.
+>All suffering in the world
+>
+>starts from self-interest.
+>

 All beings are poisoned by swords and soldiers, obstructed and violated by heavenly dragons and evil ghosts, and even being born in hells, hungry ghosts, animal realms, etc., all of which stem from doing evil karma such as killing for their own benefit.

-In our daily life, all kinds of ailments, conflicts and troubles in our bodies, failures at work, being excluded, and even suffering from lawsuits and violating national laws, also stem from self-interest.
+In our daily life, all kinds of ailments, conflicts and afflictions in our bodies, failures at work, being excluded, and even suffering from lawsuits and violating national laws, also stem from self-interest.

 Why does everyone naturally respect Buddhas and Bodhisattvas?

 It is also because Buddhas and Bodhisattvas love and respect all beings.

+The Buddhist scriptures say:

+>
+>"Whatever deeds they do - good or evil -
+>
+>of such they will be their heirs"
+>S

+Equalizing oneself with others

-The Buddhist scriptures say, "What kind of karma is created, what kind of fruit is produced."
-Respecting others will also be respected and loved by others.
+Respecting others, you will also be respected and loved by others.
 This is a causal relationship.

-At the same time, it can also be explained: the number of sentient beings that can be loved and respected, the more sentient beings will be loved and respected.
+At the same time, it can also be explained: the more sentient beings that can be loved and respected, the more you will be loved and respected.

-If we can love people all over the world, then people all over the world will love us; if we can love all beings in the six realms, all living beings in the six realms will love us; if we can love those ghosts, demons, and debtors, they will not harm us.
+If we can love people all over the world, then people all over the world will love us; if we can love all beings in the six realms, all living beings in the six realms will love us; if we can love ghosts, demons, and debtors, they will not harm us.

-When ghosts and demons who make a living by harming people encounter bodhisattvas, they will not only do no harm to them, but also make offerings.
+When ghosts and demons who live by harming people encounter bodhisattvas, they will not only do no harm to them, but also make offerings.
 The reason is very simple.
-They are also one of the sentient beings.
-Bodhisattvas have compassion for them, love them, and will not harm them. can feel it.
+They are also sentient beings.
+Bodhisattvas have compassion for them, love them, and will not harm them.
+They can feel it.

 When Venerable Atisha first came to Tibet, many people came to greet him.